lhpaul/node-server-monorepo-starter/contexts/endpoints.conventions.md

     }
     ```

-Note: 5XX and 404 errors are handled globally in the [server file](../src/server.ts) and don't need to be handled in individual endpoints.
+Note: 5XX and 404 errors are handled globally in the server file (normally in src/server.ts) and don't need to be handled in individual endpoints.